 The NAS does not propose any structured format to this commemoration.
 Groups can participate as much or as little as they wish and can choose which losses they want to mark and how to commemorate them.
 However, all groups are asked to mark their respect with a minutes silence and perhaps to even place a wreath or flowers over the site.

-Groups are asked to share their experience, observations and any research by uploading photographs, video clips and notes to the projects Facebook Page, Twitter Feed and YouTube Channel following their visit to the site.
+Following a visit to a WWI site groups are asked to share their experience, observations and any research by sending photographs, video clips and notes to the NAS for uploading to the projects Facebook Page, Twitter Feed and YouTube Channel.
 As well as remembering those who lost their lives, this will enhance the historic record for these vessels 100 years after their loss.

 And can also be found at: